 Handling updates to the controlled vocabulary

-There is a difficult issue with respect to how software should encode CV terms, such that changes to core can be accommodated.
+There is a difficult issue with respect to how software should encode CV terms, such that changes to the core can be accommodated.
 This issue is discussed at length in the mzML specification document (Martens, L et al. 2011), and mzTab follows the same convention.
 In brief, when a new term is required, the file producers must contact the CV working group (via the mailing list psidev-ms-vocab@lists.sourceforge.net) and request the new term.
 It is anticipated that problems may arise if a consumer of the file encounters a new CV term and they are not working from the latest version of the CV file.
 It has been decided that rather than aim for a workaround to this issue, it can be expected that data file consumers must ensure that the OBO file is up-to-date.

 Use of identifiers for input spectra to a search

 Peptides and small molecules MAY be linked to the source spectrum (in an external file) from which the identifications are made by way of a reference in the spectra_ref attribute and via the ms_file element which stores the URL of the file in the location attribute.
+If assays are reported or if a PSM section is present, the ms_file[1_n]-location MUST be present, since back references to these files will be provided.

 It is advantageous if there is a consistent system for identifying spectra in different file formats.
 The following table is implemented in the PSI-MS CV for providing consistent identifiers for different spectrum file formats.
 This is the exact same approach followed in mzIdentML and mzQuantML.
 Note, this table shows examples from the CV but will be extended.
 The CV holds the definite specification for legal encodings of spectrumID values.